-The tongue is a soft-tissue formation, covered with a specific mucosa, with a multitude of nerve receptors.
-Its damage is always fraught with complications that can significantly change a person’s habitual life.
-One of such complications is the abscess of the tongue.
-Recognize the first symptoms and promptly prescribe treatment is the key to successfully getting rid of the problem.
+The tongue is a soft-tissue formation covered with a specific mucous membrane, with many nerve receptors.
+Its damage is always fraught with complications that can significantly change a person’s usual life.
+One of these complications is the abscess of the tongue.
+Recognizing the first symptoms and prescribing treatment in a timely manner is the key to successfully getting rid of the problem.

-Hematoma is a bruise, when after a rupture or injury of a vessel, blood flows into the thickness of the tissues, forming a cavity.
+A hematoma is a bruise, when after a rupture or injury of a vessel blood is poured into the thickness of the tissues, forming a cavity.

-Classify hematomas in those tissues where the blood has been poured.
-On this basis, hematomas are intramuscular, under the skull shell, in the brain tissue and others.
+Hematomas are classified according to the tissues where the blood is poured.
+On this basis, hematomas are intramuscular, under the shell of the skull, in the brain tissue and others.

-With respect to the vessel they are pulsating and non-pulsating.
-Pulsating hematoma is dangerous because it continues to increase in volume, that is, the outflow of blood from the vessel has not ended.
+In relation to the vessel, they are pulsating and non-pulsating.
+A pulsating hematoma is dangerous because it continues to increase in volume, that is, the outpouring of blood from the vessel has not ended.

-In the case of pain in the language, most people rush to a mirror with an open mouth.
-If you can notice a bluish or "bloody" spot in the language, then with a high degree of probability you are dealing with a bruise or hematoma of the tongue.
+In case of pain in the tongue, most people rush to the mirror with their mouth open.
+If this can be seen in the language of a bluish or "bloody" spot, then with a high degree of probability you are dealing with a bruise or hematoma of the tongue.

-More often injuries of a traumatic nature in the tongue have the appearance of superficial wounds resulting from a bite (during chewing or epileptic seizure) traumatizing the sharp edge of a broken or carious tooth, bone from food, or sharp objects, such as a fork, pencil, etc.
+More often, injuries of a traumatic nature in the tongue have the appearance of superficial wounds resulting from biting (during chewing or an epileptic seizure) injury by the sharp edge of a broken or carious tooth, bone from food or sharp objects such as a fork, pencil, etc.